Customer Case: Boei

 What they wanted

-Boei is a friendly leadwidget that helps to convert website visitors to leads, e.g. with contact form, WhatsApp, and FB chat.
-With a Leadwidget you always show the most important buttons of your website (like a WhatsApp button).
-Boei gets a lot of feedback from Twitter, email, Facebook, and Whatsapp.
+Boei is a friendly lead widget that helps convert website visitors into leads through contact forms, WhatsApp, Facebook chat, and more.
+With a lead widget you always show the most important buttons on your website (like a WhatsApp button).
+Boei serves thousands of websites worldwide and, as a result, receives a steady stream of feedback from users across Twitter, email, Facebook, and WhatsApp.

-Boei wanted to centralize user feedback and allow users to provide feedback without overburdening customer support.
-They aimed to prioritize work, gather user feedback, and involve users in decision-making.
+Boei wanted to centralize user feedback and allow users to provide input without overburdening customer support.
+They aimed to prioritize work, gather structured feedback, and involve users in decision-making.

 What they said

 We love to be able to prioritize new developments based on user feedback.
-We know exactly what users believe is important and we help that for our decision making.
+We know exactly what users believe is important and we use that for our decision making.

 What we did

-ProductLift has become an integral part of Boei's product development process, offering a range of features that enhance collaboration, prioritize work, and keep everyone up-to-date.
+ProductLift has become an integral part of Boei's product development process, offering a range of features that enhance collaboration, prioritize work, and keep everyone informed.

-With features like the sidebar widget, prioritization matrix, and transparent update emails, Boei achieved engagement and alignment with user needs.
+With features like the sidebar widget, the impact/effort prioritization matrix, and transparent update emails, Boei achieved strong engagement and alignment with user needs.
 The seamless Single Sign-On integration made participation effortless.

 Gathered all feature requests in one organized place